 We are convinced that middle school and high school are some of the most formative years of our lives.
 The habits we create, the things we learn, and the priorities we make will all have a direct impact on who we become.
 Knowing this, we desire to prayerfully and thoughtfully partner with parents to do the best job of equipping and training the youth God entrusts to us.
 To that end, here is our plan:

 A 3-year study that works through the Bible in chronological order.
 Over the course of middle and high school, our youth will work through the Bible two times.

 Over the course of a fall semester we will explore who this God is that Christians worship.
 Since worshiping God involves knowing God, we believe this is a wise first step.
 Some of the characteristics of God that we will cover are: God is holy, God is love, God is sovereign, and God is slow to anger.

 During a spring semester, we overview the overarching storyline of the Bible moving from creation to new creation.
 One of the goals is to make the Bible more accessible.
 The Bible is a big, intimidating book but, if the basic story is understood, we believe it is much more approachable and enjoyable.

 The following fall we will ask the question: What do Christians believe?
 For over 1500 years the Apostles' Creed has served as a useful and memorable summation of central Christian beliefs.
 It is laid out in Trinitarian fashion with a paragraph on the Father, the Son, and the Holy Spirit.

 The Fruit of the Spirit

-After considering what Christians believe, we will think about how Chrisitans live.
+After considering what Christians believe, we will ask the question: How should Chrisitans live?
 For, as the Apostle James has said, 'Faith by itself, if it does not have works, is dead.'
 And dead faith is surely no faith.
 Christian ethics then is of central importance.
-We will use Galatians 5.16-25 and Jesus' Sermon on the Mount.
+We will alternatively use Galatians 5.16-25 and Jesus' Sermon on the Mount.

 The Lord's Prayer